 Australasia's peak packaging awards programme – the Packaging Innovation and Design Awards – has released the highly anticipated list of company and individual finalists across eleven categories, which represent the cream of the crop in packaging design innovation and industry contribution for 2019.

 The Australasian Packaging Innovation & Design Awards (PIDA) recognise companies and individuals making a significant difference in their field across Australia and New Zealand.
-The PIDAs, which are are coordinated by the Australian Institute of Packaging (AIP) and Packaging New Zealand, are the exclusive feeder program for the prestigious WorldStar Packaging Awards.
+The PIDAs, which are coordinated by the Australian Institute of Packaging (AIP) and Packaging New Zealand, are the exclusive feeder program for the prestigious WorldStar Packaging Awards.
 The 2019 PIDA winners will automatically be eligible for entry into the 2020 WorldStar awards competition.

 The programme comprises 11 awards in total.
 There are company awards for five sector categories (food; beverage; health, beauty & wellness; domestic & household; and labelling & decoration), plus three special awards for sustainable packaging design; save food packaging design and accessible packaging design.
 In addition, there are three awards categories recognising individuals: Young Packaging Professional; Industry Packaging Professional and the Packaging New Zealand Scholarship.

-In the sector categories, judges said they looked for entries that displayed innovativion in: design and thinking; technology and/or material use; benefit to consumers; functional and /or convenient elements.
+In the sector categories, judges said they looked for entries that displayed innovation in: design and thinking; technology and/or material use; benefit to consumers; functional and /or convenient elements.
 They also took into account design and cost factors between standard packaging and premium/promotional packaging.
 It was recommended that the submissions showcase an innovative solution designed either in collaboration or for an existing customer or market.

 * Denotes a WorldStar Packaging Awards category.